-4.1 A foreign national of non-Indian origin who has retired from an employment in India or who has inherited assets from a person resident in India or who is a widow of an Indian citizen who was resident in India, may remit an amount not exceeding USD one million, per financial year (April-March), subject to the satisfaction of the Authorised Dealer bank, on production of documentary evidence in support of acquisition / inheritance of assets, an undertaking by the remitter and certificate by a Chartered Accountant in the formats prescribed by the Central Board of Direct Taxes vide their Circular No.10/2002 dated October 9, 2002.

-4.2 These remittance facilities are not available to citizens of Nepal and Bhutan.

-14.3 Till modification of instructions when a person resident in India leaves India for a country (other than Nepal or Bhutan) for employment/business/vocation outside India or with an intention to stay outside India, his/her existing account is designated NRO account.
-The extant instructions have been reviewed so as to facilitate the foreign nationals to collect their pending dues in India.
-AD Category-I banks may, therefore, permit such foreign nationals to re-designate their resident account maintained in India as NRO account on leaving the country after their employment to enable them to receive their pending bonafide dues, subject to the following conditions
+- 4.1 A foreign national of non-Indian origin who has retired from an employment in India or who has inherited assets from a person resident in India or who is a widow of an Indian citizen who was resident in India, may remit an amount not exceeding USD one million, per financial year (April-March), subject to the satisfaction of the Authorised Dealer bank, on production of documentary evidence in support of acquisition/ inheritance of assets and payment of applicable taxes in India, if any. - 4.2 These remittance facilities are not available to citizens of Nepal and Bhutan. - 4.3 When a person resident in India leaves India for a country (other than Nepal or Bhutan) for employment/business/vocation outside India or with an intention to stay outside India, his/her existing account is re-designated as NRO account.
+In order to facilitate foreign nationals to collect their pending dues in India, AD Category-I banks may permit such foreign nationals to re-designate their resident account maintained in India as NRO account on leaving the country after their employment to enable them to receive their pending bona fide dues, subject to the following conditions: - a.

-1 A.P.
-(DIR Series) Circular No. 70 dated June 09, 2011

-- a.
 AD Category-I bank should obtain the full details from the account holder about his legitimate dues expected to be received into his account. - b.
-AD Category-I bank has to satisfy itself as regards the credit of amounts which have to be bonafide dues of the account holder when she / he was a resident in India. - c.
+AD Category-I bank has to satisfy itself as regards the credit of amounts which have to be bona fide dues of the account holder when she/ he was a resident in India. - c.
 The funds credited to the NRO account should be repatriated abroad immediately, subject to the AD Category-I bank satisfying itself regarding the payment of the applicable Income tax and other taxes in India. - d.
 The amount repatriated abroad should not exceed USD one million per financial year. - e.
 The debit to the account should be only for the purpose of repatriation to the account holder's account maintained abroad. - f.
-There should not be any other inflow / credit to this account other than that mentioned at point (a) above. - g.
+There should not be any other inflow / credit to this account other than that mentioned at point (a) above.

+- g.
 AD Category-I bank should put in place proper internal control mechanism to monitor the credits and debits to this account. - h.
-The account should be closed immediately after all the dues have been received and repatriated as per the declaration made by the account holder mentioned at point (a) above.
+The account should be closed immediately after all the dues have been received and repatriated as per the declaration made by the account holder mentioned at paragraph (a) above.